lud77/Factorize/README.md

     - [ ] Envelope visualizer (multi-input pin with value for each?
 Not sure)
     - [x] INPUT: Folder path
     - [~] Add explicit support for different object types
-        - [x] Represent Matrices in Display panel
+        - [x] Represent Matrices in TextView
-        - [ ] Represent Matrices in Logger panel
+        - [ ] Represent Matrices in DisplayLogger
-        - [ ] Represent Matrices in FileAppend?
+        - [ ] Represent Matrices in FileLogger
     - [~] Stdin/Stdout/Stderr
         - [ ] Stdin
         - [x] Stdout